s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 🚀 I am constantly developing and improving my skills in **programming**, **ethical hacking**, and **web development**.

-- 💡 I focus on building ethical hacking tools and utilities for legal and controlled use.
+- 🔍 I have an interest in creating ethical hacking tools and resources for legal and controlled use

 - 🌟 I am open to collaborating on projects related to **programming**, **web development**, and **ethical hacking**.